 In this area, you will find tips, tricks and general information on the maintenance and repair of dental handpieces.

-Do occassional internal cleaning of handpieces to increase handpiece lifetime!
+Do occasional internal cleaning of handpieces to increase their lifetime!
 Regulatory requirements in many countries say that dental handpieces should be cleaned and sterilised between patients.
 Although these rules are often followed, the cleaning process usually only involves the outside of the handpiece.
-The inside of the handpiece is not often cleaned because, though sterilizing kills all becteria and germs, it does not remove dirt.
-Cleaning and sterilizing are totally different and exclusive processes.
-If you ever repaired a handpiece, you will know that a lot of dirt or contaminants do enter the head housing.
-The easiest way to effectively clean the inside of the handpiece is to use a specialized handpiece cleaner and can/coupling attachment.
+The inside of the handpiece is not often cleaned because, though sterilising kills all bacteria and germs, it does not remove dirt.
+Cleaning and sterilising are totally different and exclusive processes.
+If you have ever repaired a handpiece, you will know that a lot of dirt or contaminants do enter the head housing.
+The easiest way to effectively clean the inside of the handpiece is to use a specialised handpiece cleaner and can/coupling attachment.
 Alternatively, a number of new machines are currently being launched that will automate the cleaning and lubrication processes for dental handpieces.
-To get optimal handpiece lifetime between repairs, handpieces should be internally-cleaned regularly in operation, not just when they come for repair.
+To get optimal handpiece lifetime between repairs, handpieces should be internally cleaned regularly in operation, not just when they come for repair.

-Dental o-rings can only hold their properties for a certain amount of time, given that they come in contact with different media (oil, cleaner, disinfectants) and are exposed to the tough environments found in washers, disinfectors or sterilizers.
+Dental o-rings can only hold their properties for a certain amount of time, given that they come in contact with different media (oil, cleaner, disinfectants) and are exposed to the tough environments found in washers, disinfectors or sterilisers.
 Oil, for example, leads to the expansion of o-ring material by 10% – 20% (depending on the exact material).
 This expansion can have a negative effect on dental bearing lifetime if it exerts too much pressure.
-Repeated thermal disinfection and sterilization damages the material properties and can lead to plastic deformation.
-In other words, the o-rings will eventually lose their ability to return to normal shape and do not anymore exert the forces they’re designed for.
+Repeated thermal disinfection and sterilisation damages the material properties and can lead to plastic deformation.
+In other words, the o-rings will eventually lose their ability to return to their normal shape and will no longer exert the forces they’re designed for.
 This means the vibration-damping effect is reduced and noise will increase.
 A good indicator of these property changes are o-rings that stick to the bearings, or o-rings that clearly have a flat surface on the inside.

 Therefore, my suggestion is to use only high-quality o-ring material and to change o-rings for every dental handpiece repair.
 Only this way, can a high-quality handpiece rotor maintain quiet operation over a long lifetime.